 The samples you see on this page were obtained by connecting a sample data source to templates from the Correlation Dashboard solution, to demonstrate some of the solution's capabilities and the results you can achieve.

-These documents are vector graphic documents, created in ConceptDraw PRO using ConceptDraw Live Objects technology.
-They are available for modifying, reviewing and/or converting to many different formats, such as MS PowerPoint, PDF file, MS Visio, and many other graphic ones from the ConceptDraw Solution Park.
+These documents are vector graphic documents, created in ConceptDraw DIAGRAM using ConceptDraw Live Objects technology.
+They are available for modifying, reviewing and/or converting to many different formats, such as MS PowerPoint, PDF file, MS Visio, and many other graphic ones from the ConceptDraw Solution Park or ConceptDraw STORE.
 The Correlation Dashboard solution is available to all ConceptDraw DIAGRAM users to get installed and used while working in the ConceptDraw DIAGRAM diagramming and drawing software.

 You can download sample data sources for all dashboards to see how changes made to data effect dashboard appearance.